TraderPilotTraderPilot

 02

-Notice the detail: you never lost money versus your start — you're still at $50,200, above $50,000 — and yet you blew the account.
-That's trailing drawdown.
+Key detail: you never lost money versus your start.
+You're still at $50,200, above the original $50,000, and yet you lost the Combine.
+That's what's brutal about trailing drawdown.

 03